 Kirk Alyn (Professor Howard Machen), JoAnn Robinson (D.J.), Richard Hench (Randy/Black Claw), Roger Maycock (Kershaw Ellerbe), Frank McDonald (Ben Murphy), Carol Sue Flockhart (Louise Landon), Barbara Magnusson (Ellen Corman), George Randall (Billy Ironwing), Jay Walker (Kyle Dunn), Forrest J. Ackerman (Professor Trentwood), Carroll Borland (Dr Sharon Reynolds), Frank Scott (Prospector), Cynthia Hartline (Ann)

-Professor Machen and several of his archaeology students are about to head into the desert in search of Indian artefacts but he is reminded by his department superior that he has an inventory to complete by Tuesday.
+Professor Machen and several of his archaeology students are about to head into the desert in search of Indian artifacts but he is reminded by his department head that he has an inventory to complete by Tuesday.
 He elects to stay behind and sends the students off on their own.
 Stopping off at a gas station, they are warned by an old Indian not to go beyond the black trees.
 They ignore this and set up camp.
-However, being there disturbs the spirit of the Indian warrior Black Claw who possesses Randy and begins scalping and slaughtering the others.
+However, their presence disturbs the spirit of the Indian warrior Black Claw who possesses Randy and begins scalping and slaughtering the others.

 Fred Olen Ray is one of the most prolific directors of all time with some 140 plus films to his credit between 1978 and the present.
 Olen Ray has almost always worked in exploitation – he started making films for the drive-in circuit, moved on into the video revolution and later cable markets.
-All of his films are either B-budget science-fiction, horror, action films or works of softcore erotica, sometimes all of the above.
-He was the most well-known proponent of the Scream Queens fad of the 1980s featuring minimally talented girls who would whip their tops off at the drop of a hat.
+All of his films are either B-budget science-fiction, horror, action films or works of softcore erotica, sometimes all of the above, although in the 2010s he has taken to making Lifetime thrillers and family-friendly Christmas tv movies.
+Olen Ray was the most well-known proponent of the Scream Queens fad of the 1980s featuring minimally talented girls who would whip their tops off at the drop of a hat.
 One of the virtues of Olen Ray’s films are his employing a cast of former name actors, lots of genre in-jokes and sometimes an appealingly cynical sense of humour.
 (A full list of Fred Olen Ray’s genre films is at the bottom of the page).

 Fred Olen Ray has made a lengthy list of genre films.
 These include:- The Brain Leeches (1977), The Alien Dead/It Fell from the Sky (1980), Biohazard (1984), The Tomb (1985), The Adventures of Taura: Prison Ship Star Slammer (1986), The Phantom Empire (1986), Cyclone (1987), Beverly Hills Vamp (1988), Deep Space (1988), Hollywood Chainsaw Hookers (1988), Warlords (1988), Alienator (1990), Bad Girls from Mars (1990), Spirits (1990), Haunting Fear (1991), Scream Queen Hot Tub Party (1991), Wizards of the Demon Sword (1991), Evil Toons (1992), Little Devils (1993), Dinosaur Island (1994), Mind Twister (1994), Possessed By the Night (1994), Attack of the 60 Foot Centerfolds (1995), Cyber Zone/Droid Gunner (1995), Invisible Mom (1995), Star Hunter (1995), Night Shade (1996), Passionate Revenge/Friend of the Family II/Hell Hath No Fury (1996), Hybrid (1997), Little Miss Magic/Kidwitch (1997), Billy Frankenstein (1998), Dear Santa/My Dad Santa (1998), Illicit Dreams 2 (1998), Invisible Dad (1998), Active Stealth (1999), Fugitive Mind (1999), Invisible Mom 2 (1999), The Kid with X-Ray Eyes (1999), Prophet (1999), Critical Mass (2000), Sideshow (2000), Kept (2001), Stranded (2001), Venomous (2001), Thirteen Erotic Ghosts (2002), Final Examination (2003), Bikini-a-Go-Go/Curse of the Erotic Tiki (2004), Genie in a String Bikini (2004), Haunting Desire (2004), Teenage Cavegirl (2004), Glass Trap (2005), Tomb of the Werewolf (2005), Bikini Girls from a Lost Planet (2006), Bikini Pirates (2006), Ghost in a Teeny Bikini (2006), Bewitched Housewives (2007), The Girl With Sex-Ray Eyes (2007), Nuclear Hurricane (2007), Super Ninja Bikini Babes (2007), Polar Opposites (2008), Solar Flare (2008), Tarzeena, Queen of Kong Island (2008), Voodoo Dollz (2008), Dire Wolf (2009), Silent Venom (2009), Bikini Frankenstein (2010), Bikini Jones and the Temple of Eros (2010), Housewives from Another World (2010), Turbulent Skies (2010), Twilight Vamps (2010), Lady Chatterly’s Ghost (2011), Little Witches (2011), Rewind Time Machine (2011), Super Shark (2011), Dirty Blondes from Beyond (2012), Abner the Invisible Dog (2013), After Midnight (2014), Unwanted Guest (2016), Stage Fright (2017) and The Twin (2017).